-Land Rover Discovery review - Engines, performance and drive
+Land Rover Discovery - Engines, performance and drive

-Six-cylinder petrol and diesel engines offer plenty of pace and performance
+The six-cylinder petrol and diesel engines in the Land Rover Discovery offer plenty of pace and performance

-With air suspension fitted as standard to every model, the Discovery rides smoothly.
-It’s most comfortable on smaller wheels (now 20-inch versions), as the larger 21 and 22-inch alloys do cause some harsher jolts from the rear axle over more severe bumps, but that’s not too much of a surprise given that the Disco has been designed to carry seven people and luggage.
+With air suspension as standard, the Land Rover Discovery generally rides smoothly over most surfaces.
+It’s most comfortable on smaller wheels (now 20-inch as standard on S, with 19-inch alternatives as an option), because the larger 21 and 22-inch alloys do cause some harsher jolts from the rear axle over more severe bumps, but that’s not too much of a surprise given that the Discovery has been designed to carry seven people and luggage.

-The steering is slow and not the most precise around, so even by the standards of its class, the Discovery isn’t a particularly agile car to drive.
-There’s lots of body roll in faster corners, but that suits the relaxed and soothing driving experience.
-The refined powertrains help, too - we'd argue that comfort and quietness are the most important traits in a car like this.
+The steering is slow for off-roading purposes, and isn’t as precise as more road-biassed SUVs like the BMW X5, so the Discovery isn’t a particularly agile car to drive.
+There’s lots of body roll in faster corners, but it leans over in a predictable manner, so you quickly get used to it and learn to drive in a relaxed and smooth manner.
+The refined powertrains help, too – we'd argue that comfort and quietness are the most important traits in a car like this that’s more than likely going to be filled with children, or possibly a couple of dogs.

 More reviews